Conclusion of graphs in the polar coordinate system

-In this example, we will show how to output a polar coordinate system graph for the Engee dynamic model.
+In this example, we will show how to display a graph in the polar coordinate system for the dynamic Engee model.

-Graphs in the polar coordinate system allow you to see interrelationships that are not visible on graphs in the rectangular (Cartesian) coordinate system: to get an idea of the expression of some process in certain directions in space, or to trace the recurring dynamics within some cyclic process...
+Graphs in a polar coordinate system allow you to see relationships that are not visible on graphs in a rectangular (Cartesian) coordinate system: to get an idea of the severity of a certain process in certain directions in space, or to track repetitive dynamics within a cyclical process...

-If the work is done in the interactive script Engee, the translation of the graph into the polar coordinate system is done using the argument proj.
-Its value :polar allows us to plot the chart in polar coordinates:
+If the work is carried out in an interactive script Engee, then the graph is translated to the polar coordinate system using the argument proj.
+Its value :polar allows us to plot a graph in polar coordinates.:

 Θ = range( 0, stop = 1.5π, length = 100 )